gburkle/Splunk_Bulk_Search/README.md

     The intention is to search a big list as fast as possible and get only results that you can then use to dig deeper.
     Creates a "hits.txt" file with IPs/Urls that returned results.
     Created a "already_checked.txt" with IP's/Urls that have already been checked.
 (In case you need to cut the search short, or something     goes wrong you can pick up where you left)

+[3] Bulk Search with Raw logs [NOT YET IMPLEMENTED]: It will do pretty much the same as "Bulk Search" except that it will get ALL logs it can find in Splunk and     dump them on a file "logs.txt".
+This will probably take way longer that a regular "Bulk Search"